 Q: May I place a direct order?

 A: Yes.
 My ability to meet orders does depend on current workload but I can give you a sense of time frame once contact has been made.
 Please be aware nothing happens quickly when it comes to ceramics made by hand.
 Send an inquiry via the custom orders page under SHOP to receive a direct ordering catalogue.

 Q: Do you post internationally?

 Q: How do you calculate postage for Australian deliveries?

-A: For online sales, postage Australia wide is calculated at a flat rate of A$12 for one item plus A$4 per additional item.
+A: For online sales, postage Australia wide is calculated at a flat rate of A$14 for one item plus A$4 per additional item.
 Larger orders placed directly with the studio are sent via courier and charged to the client once the courier's quote has been received.

 Q: Can I collect my purchases from your studio?

 A: Direct orders can be collected by appointment.
 Online sales are not available for collection from the studio.